ksnortum/find-words-java/README.md

 * Validate that only one dot is in letters
 * Add ability to do two wild cards (dots)
 * Better progress bar when using wild cards
+* Hide progress bar when not calculating
-* Add help and/or hover text
+* Add help